msholto/spring-boot-react/README.md

 <h4>prod</h4>
 <p>
-This profile is using same database as test, but it has its own production properties</br>
+This profile is using the same database as test, but it has its own production properties</br>
 This should be used for production only</br>
 </p>
 <h5>Usage</h5>